قَالَ الْمَلَأُ 349 الأعراف

 ﴾119﴿ Wa ulqiyas saharatu saajideen

-﴾118﴿ So the truth was revealed and the actions they were doing became false
+﴾118﴿ So the truth became manifest, and what they were doing was made false.

 [115] This was the respect the magicians showed toward Musa (peace be upon him), and because of this, Allah the Exalted granted them faith.